SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 ## Expired Tasks

-If the opportunity to decide what to do with the inactive workspace is missed, SysKit Point automatically changes the status of all incomplete Lifecycle Management tasks to **Expired**.
+If the opportunity to decide what to do with the inactive workspace is missed, Syskit Point automatically changes the status of all incomplete Lifecycle Management tasks to **Expired**.

 They can be found on the **My Tasks screen** under the Completed Lifecycle Management view.